Unlocking the Secrets of Kojic Acid: A Comprehensive Guide

 How Kojic Acid works

 Kojic acid works by inhibiting the production of melanin, which is the pigment that gives our skin its colour.
 By slowing down the production of melanin, kojic acid can help to lighten and brighten the skin, reducing the appearance of dark spots and uneven skin tone.
-Additionally, kojic acid is also an antioxidant, which can help to protect the skin from damage caused by free radicals.
+Additionally, kojic acid is also an antioxidant, which can help protect the skin from damage caused by free radicals.

 The benefits of Kojic Acid